 Meanwhile, climate scientists continue to predict devastating consequences for humans around the globe if dramatic action isn’t taken soon.

 Psychologists warn of eco-anxiety in children

-In a March 2017 report, the American Psychological Association (APA) officially recognized “eco-anxiety” as a legitimate condition, defining it as “A chronic fear of environmental doom.”
-In the report, the APA stated, “Children and communities with few resources to deal with the impacts of climate change are those most impacted.”
+In a March 2017 report, the American Psychological Association (APA) officially recognized “eco-anxiety” as a legitimate condition, defining it as “a chronic fear of environmental doom.”
+In the report, the APA stated that “Children and communities with few resources to deal with the impacts of climate change are those most impacted.”